jeffscm/UnitySnippets/README.md

 Collection of useful modern snippets to use in unity!

-The motivation for this repo is for Training in Generics, better code patterns/practices and smart use of the great coding language (C#).
+The motivation for this repo is for Training in Generics, better code patterns/practices and smart use of the great coding language (C#) together with a great tool (Unity)

 # ObserverPattern